-Pro bono groups will work with Student Services on all of their administrative needs as a student group.
+Pro bono groups will work with the Office of Academic Services on all of their administrative needs as a student group.

 III.
 The Student Organization Center, the Pro Bono Center and the Student Lounge

 The Centers

 The Student Org Center (Room 551) is located in the east side of the BCLS on the fifth floor.